-$$\begin{split} sxx &= \sum (x-cx).(x-cx), \\ syy &= \sum (y-cy).(y-cy), \\ szz &= \sum (z-cz).(z-cz), \\ sxy &= syx = \sum (x-cx).(y-cy), \\ sxz &= szx = \sum (x-cx).(z-cz), \\ syz &= szy = \sum (y-cy).(z-cz), \end{split}$$ x, y and z being the coordinates of the points belonging to the object, cx, cy, cz being the coordinates of the barycentre of the object.
-The 3 eigen vectors will correspond to the 3 main axes of the shape.
+$syy = \sum (y - cy).(y - cy),$ $szz = \sum (z - cz).(z - cz),$ $sxy = syx = \sum (x - cx).(y - cy),$ $sxz = szx = \sum (x - cx).(z - cz),$ $syz = szy = \sum (y - cy).(z - cz),$ x, y and z being the coordinates of the points belonging to the object, cx, cy, cz being the coordinates of the centroid of the object.
 An elongation factor can be computed as the ratio between the two eigen values of the two first main axes.
+The moments 3D plugin automatically computes the main principal axes and align the object along the canonical axes.

 Other geometrical measures can give valuable information like distances between objects.
-The distances can be computed from centre to centre, or from border to border giving the minimal distance between objects.
-One may also be interested by the distance from the centre of an object to the border of another, or the distance along a particular direction.
-One may also be interested in the percentage of inclusion of an object into another, and so on.
+The distances can be computed from centre to centre, or from border to border giving the minimal distance between objects (see Fig. 6).
+One may also be interested by the distance from the centre of an object to the border of another, or the distance along a particular direction like the radial distance.
+One may also be interested in the percentage of inclusion of an object into another, i.e. colocalisation.

-Finally the shape of the envelope of the object can be studied, in 2D this envelope correspond to the perimeter of the object and can be mathematically analysed as a curve, hence information like curvature can be computed.
-In 3D such analysis is quite more complex since the border corresponds to a mathematical surface, and for instance for each point of a surface there are two curvatures instead of one.
+Finally the shape of the envelope of the object can be locally analysed.
+In 2D this envelope correspond to the perimeter of the object and can be mathematically analysed as a curve, hence information like curvature can be computed.
+In 3D such analysis is quite more complex since the border corresponds to a mathematical surface, and for instance for each point of a surface there are two curvatures instead of one, see the principal curvature plugin for details.